skygadgetsab/rchub/README.md

 The hard part is to make an app to start automatically on RPi boot (if you wish so), make sure no other heavy task is running on background that can affect PPM frame rate, configure OS to survive sudden loss of power (you probably want to have a simple switch to turn the thing on and off?), and other small tricks and tweaks.

 Considerable effort was made to properly configure Raspberry OS (for the best performance, to survive power-offs, etc.) on SD cards supplied with [RCHubs purchased from our shop](https://skygadgets.shop/products/rchub).

-You can also get properly configured [RCHub SD Card Image](https://skygadgets.shop/products/rchub-sd-card-image), flash your existing Micro SD Card and use it in your build.
+You can also get properly configured [RCHub SD Card Image](https://skygadgets.shop/products/rchub-sd-card-image), flash your existing microSD Card and use it in your build.

 Still not sure?
 [Contact us](https://skygadgets.shop/pages/contact) or reach out at our [Facebook group](https://www.facebook.com/groups/242161055041994).